raffaeleav/gestione-etichette/README.md

 ## Built with
-- [Java](https://www.oracle.com/it/java/technologies/downloads/) - per la creazione della GUI e l'interfaccia con il database.
+- [Java](https://www.oracle.com/it/java/technologies/downloads/) - used for the GUI development
-- [SQL](https://www.w3schools.com/sql/) - per realizzare lo schema fisico della base di dati.
+- [SQL](https://www.w3schools.com/sql/) - used for implementing the physical schema of the database